 Onboarding: basics for a successful process

-The first days in the company are often decisive for how motivated new employees approach their new tasks.
-A good onboarding process helps new colleagues to feel at home quickly and to work productively.
-In this article, we would like to give you an overview of onboarding.
+The first days in the company are often decisive for how motivated new employees are to tackle their new tasks.
+A good onboarding process helps new colleagues feel comfortable quickly and work productively.
+In this article, we would therefore like to give you an overview of onboarding.

-The term onboarding is mainly known from human resource management.
-It derives from the English "taking on board", which translates as "bringing on board" or "familiarising" new employees.
+The term onboarding is primarily known from human resources management.
+It is derived from the English "taking on board," which translates to something like "bringing new employees on board" or "training."

-The onboarding of new employees takes place on different levels.
-In addition to the professional level, good onboarding also takes into account the social level and the value-oriented level.
-The goal of onboarding is therefore the systematic integration of new employees into the company on all these three levels.
-A professionally designed onboarding process makes it possible to provide targeted support to the new colleagues at every stage of onboarding in order to optimally integrate them into the company and make them productive as quickly as possible.
+Onboarding new employees takes place on different levels.
+In addition to the technical level, a good onboarding process also takes into account the social and value-oriented levels.
+Consequently, the goal of onboarding is the systematic integration of new employees into the company on all these 3 levels.
+A professionally designed onboarding process makes it possible to specifically support new colleagues in every phase of onboarding in order to optimally integrate them into the company and make them productive as quickly as possible.

-Onboarding is contrasted with offboarding, which involves the professional handling of employees who leave the company.
+In contrast to onboarding, offboarding involves the professional handling of employees who are leaving the company.

 Why is a good onboarding process so important?